crysiss/holo-alfa/_posts/2019-05-13-are-you-building-your-brand-or-just-generating-revenue.md

 ---
-title: 'Confession time!
-Are you building your brand or just generating revenue?'
+title: 'Are you building your brand or just generating revenue?'
 date: 2019-05-13 12:23 +0300
 ---